• Skip to primary navigation

 • ½ cup milk

-• 28 oz can of San Marzano or Italian plum tomatoes crushed plus the juice
+• 28 oz passata, or 28 oz can of San Marzano or Italian crushed plum tomatoes plus the juice *see notes

 Instructions

-• In a large pot or dutch oven, heat oil and butter over medium heat.
-Stir in chopped onion, carrot, and celery and cook for 6-8 minutes, or until the onion turns translucent.
+• Cook vegetables - In a large pot or dutch oven, heat oil over medium-low heat.
+Add in butter to melt.
+Stir in minced onion, carrot, and celery and cook for about 10-15 minutes, or until the onion turns translucent and the carrot and celery are soft, stirring occasionally.
+The mixture, known as soffritto, should be soft and cooked down.

-• Break beef into chunks and stir into the onion mixture.
-Add salt, pepper, and nutmeg.
-Once the meat begins to brown, stir in the milk and cook until it is absorbed in the meat.
+• Cook beef - Break beef into chunks and stir into the soffritto mixture.
+Add kosher salt, pepper, and nutmeg.
+Once the meat begins to brown, stir in the milk and cook until it is absorbed in the meat, about 3 minutes.
+Then, add the white wine and simmer until reduced.

-• Add tomatoes to the pot and stir the mixture until the ingredients are covered in tomato juice.
-Once the sauce starts to boil, lower the heat so the sauce reaches a very low simmer and occasionally bubbles.
+• Add tomatoes - Add tomatoes to the pot and stir the mixture until the ingredients are covered in tomato juice.
+Once the sauce starts to simmer, lower the heat so the sauce reaches a very gentle bubble.

-28 oz can of San Marzano or Italian plum tomatoes crushed
+28 oz passata, or 28 oz can of San Marzano or Italian crushed plum tomatoes plus the juice

-• Allow sauce to simmer uncovered on low heat for 3 hours stirring occasionally.
-If the sauce dries out and is too thick, you may add a little water and stir, then simmer some more.
+• Simmer sauce - Allow sauce to gently bubble on low heat for 2½ hours with the lid partially covering the pot, stirring occasionally.
+If the sauce dries out and is too thick, you may add a little water or beef stock and stir, then cook some more.
+Cook up to 3 hours for an even deeper, concentrated flavor.
 Add more salt and pepper to taste.
+Use for pasta, lasagna, polenta, arancini, and more.

 Notes